 You need to fly into San Jose International Airport (SJO Airport code) for this itinerary.
 If possible, we recommend booking a flight that lands in San Jose International Airport before noon as the drive from San Jose to Puerto Viejo is around 5 hours.
 You don’t need a 4×4 or 4wd for this route as it is completely paved.

 We do not recommend to drive to Puerto Viejo if your flight arrives in late afternoon or evening, especially in the rainy season.
+It is a very long drive and there is a section through the Braulio Carrillo National Park where it is very curvy with lots of trailer trucks.
 Remember, it gets dark in Costa Rica by 6 PM everyday.

 In case your arrival is late afternoon/evening, you can stay a night in San Jose and leave early the next day to Puerto Viejo.
-On the way to Puerto Viejo, you can stop by Rainforest Adventures to ride the aerial tram through the rainforest.
+On the way to Puerto Viejo, you can stop by Rainforest Adventures to ride the aerial tram and/or go ziplining through the rainforest.

 Other transportation methods: